jump85/HybridAIQuantum-Challenge/README.md

 ## Evaluation Criteria

-Solutions will be evaluated against classical models based on:
+Solutions will be evaluated against the equivalent classical models based on:
 - Accuracy improvement
 - Convergence speed
 - Model size optimization at equivalent accuracy